nrghosh/HeartDisease/main_analysis.md

 # SVM Analysis
 ## 2. Optimized values of Gamma and Cost?

-The best values of Gamma and Cost are 0.01 and 1, respectively.
+The best values for Gamma and Cost are 0.01 and 1, respectively.

 ## 3. Applying the tuned model from #3 to the test data.